 To access the Skill Based Passing menu, hit the start button on your controller (Esc on PC) and go to Options > Settings > Game Options.

 You’ll see a whole category of options under “Skill-Based Passing”.
-The option that really matters here is “Passing Type”
+The option that matters here is “Passing Type”

 There are three Passing Types to the new Skill-Based System.
 According to the game itself, the function of each passing type is:

-To put it simply, the main difference between the types lies in the visuals you see when throwing a pass.
+But you may still be confused about the difference between Placement and Placement & Accuracy.
+Simply put, the main difference between the types lies in the visuals you see when throwing a pass.

 These three colors represent the accuracy of your throw.
 If you land the arrow in the green area, your pass will have the highest accuracy.